Step One: Create a Trip

 Wilmot Mountain's snow tubing facility features 20 lanes for extreme winter fun, a state of the art covered conveyor lift (perfect so you don’t have to hike back up the hill!)
 Plus, an extra specially sized “kiddie” snow tubing hill is available for the young ones.
 A brand new building is in progress which will accommodate customers by selling tickets and refreshments,and provide a patio to watch other tubers enjoying the snowy hill.
 The hill is open weekday nights and afternoon and evenings Friday, Saturdays and Sundays.
 The lodge has hot food and beverages for sale as well as live music on weekends.
 Wilmot Mountain also features 25 unique dowhill runsoffering varied terrain for all skiers and snowboarders.

-Sunburst is geared to maximum snow tubing fun with 12 900-foot chutes that rocket you down 100 feet of vertical drop at speeds of up to 40mph.
-There's even a special Sunburst "luge" run that adds a special thrill with extra excitement on the huge banked serpentine turns.
-The hill's 540-foot "Magic Carpet" lift takes you and your tube back to the top of the hill in a jiffy.
+Sunburst is geared to maximum snow tubing fun with 42 1300-foot lanes that rocket you down the 10 story drops at speeds of up to 40mph.
+The recently completed expansion now makes it the largest tubing park in North America.
+The hill's two 540-foot "Magic Carpet" lifts take you and your tube back to the top of the hill in a jiffy.
 Concessions are available at the Sunburst chalet.
-Their snow-making capabilities insure a season of pure winter fun from mid-December through early March.
+Their snow-making capabilities ensure a season of pure winter fun from mid-December through early March.
 The hill is open Tues-Thurs evenings, and all day Fri, Sat and Sun.
 Sunburst also offers downhill skiing on 11 runs and snowboarding in a terrific terrain park.